moki-moki/web-obsi/README.md

   - [x] Make function for moving notes to different folders
   - [x] Make function for renaming notes
   - [ ] Implement error checking when renaming notes/folders.
 So the empty string is by default (No title)
-- [ ] Add optimistic updates and data revalidation
-  - [ ] Add optimistc update when deleting a note inside a folder
 - [ ] Find better approach to deleting notes that are in folder
 - [x] Implement loading skeleton on sidebar component
 - [x] Make a note page